Make Yourself

-Style and genres

-Make Yourself has been labelled as an alternative metal, nu metal, alternative rock, and funk rock album.
-Slant Magazine claimed in 2001 that Incubus "blur the perceptions between metal and alt-rock" on the album.
-It has also been described as having more ambient tones than their previous work.
-In a 2000 interview, singer Brandon Boyd said that the band weren't concerned about whether the album was going to fit into any particular music scene.

 Writing and recording

 The songs for the album were written following an exhausting tour for their full-length major label debut S.C.I.E.N.C.E..
 Touring for S.C.I.E.N.C.E. began in mid-1997, once they had finished recording it, and covered the entirety of 1998, with the band playing over 300 shows that year alone.
 The S.C.I.E.N.C.E. touring cycle concluded in January 1999, following a run of shows with Black Sabbath and Pantera.
 The shows with Black Sabbath were as part of their reunion tour, and Incubus was put on this tour on the insistence of the Osbourne family, who also put them on the 1998 edition of Ozzfest, since Jack Osbourne liked their music.
 Brandon Boyd reflected in a 2020 Kerrang! article, "when we got home, we started coming up with ideas and gave ourselves eight weeks to write the record and in those eight weeks, all the songs that appear on the album came out."
 In a 1999 interview, Boyd mentioned that "Nowhere Fast" originated through improvisational live jams during the S.C.I.E.N.C.E. tour, remarking "we've been exploring drum-'n'-bass here and there on stage, playing little improvisational ditties in between real songs from the records.
-José would start playing a drum-'n'-bass he'd made up, I'd play my didgeridoo to it, and [it] started forming out of live things like that."
+José [Pasillas, drummer] would start playing a drum-'n'-bass he'd made up, I'd play my didgeridoo to it, and [it] started forming out of live things like that."
 For Make Yourself, turntablist Chris Kilmore intended to use a scratch record of sounds he had recorded over the years.
 However, it took two and a half weeks for Kilmore to get this record made, which led to him not being present for the early portions of the writing process.